 If you are selling something like apparel or accessories online, you can present your products in many different ways.
 Some stores hire models, some use invisible mannequins, and others just lay the products flat for the pictures.
 Each of these methods has its pros and cons.

-For instance, while hiring models can be expensive, the products offer better editorial and relatable feel when an actual model is wearing them.
+For instance, while hiring models can be expensive, the products offer a better editorial and relatable feel when an actual model is wearing them.
 Similarly, while flat-lay product photography requires a cost-efficient and simple setup, products might look distorted if they are not styled properly.

-Consider factors like your product category, online platform where you are selling your product, and pricing product photography while experimenting with these options.
+Consider factors like your product category, the online platform where you are selling your product, and pricing product photography while experimenting with these options.